Charlee2543/My-Portfolio-Website/README.md

 ![My Alternate Portfolio Website](https://raw.githubusercontent.com/AVS1508/My-Alternate-Portfolio-Website/master/My-Alternate-Portfolio-Website.jpg)

+I highly recommend to use [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to deploy the website the EASIEST WAY.

 Please hit me up at avsingh@umass.edu if you have any feedback or ideas for the website.
 Leave a :star: &nbsp;if you like it!